Pain-Brioche/COM3D2.MaidLoader/README.md

 __*Relevant options:*__
 - *Load scripts (.ks): Disable to ignore .ks or if you don't have any to gain a bit of speed*
 - *Load sounds (.ogg): Disable to ignore .ogg or if you don't have any to gain a bit of speed*
+- *Load Arcs (.arc): Disable to ignore .arc or if you don't have any to gain a bit of speed*
 - *Advanced option: Use a specific folder for Scripts and Sounds; creates a specific Mod/Scripts&Sounds to look into.*

 ### Mod Debug